radareorg/radare2-book/introduction/basic_debugger_session.md

 But take care on this, because some malware or programs can execute code before the main.

-Now the debugger prompt should appear and if you press `enter` ( null command ) the basic view of the process will be displayed with the stack dump, general purpose registers and disassembly from current program counter (eip on intel).

 Here's a list of the most common commands for the debugger:

     > d?          ; get help on debugger commands